sslover/node-express-api-boilerplate/readme.md

 	git add .
 	git commit -am "init commit"

+7) Create the Github Repo

+Go to [Github](https://github.com/) and create a new repo by clicking "New Repo" in top right **you only need to create a repo once per project**;

+This is the repo where your code will live at Github.

+Once you've created the repo, choose the option: "…or push an existing repository from the command line"

+Run the following in Terminal:

+	git remote add origin insertYourUniqueURLHere
+	git push -u origin master

+The first command adds the Github repo to your app.
+The second command pushes your initial code to the repo.

+You can now refresh the repo page at Github and you will see the code there.

-7) Create the Heroku app
+8) Create the Heroku app

 	heroku create

 NOTE: if it is your very **FIRST** time setting up a Heroku app, you will need to upload a public key to Heroku.
 See <http://stackoverflow.com/a/6059231>.
 As explained in that StackOverlow link, if you don't yet have a public key, you'll be prompted to add one.

-8) Now that your heroku app is set-up, you can rename it whenever you like (now or in the future):
+9) Now that your heroku app is set-up, you can rename it whenever you like (now or in the future):

 	heroku rename your-new-name